 These coffee cookies are truly the best!
 They are crispy on the edges, chewy in the middle, and flavored with a hint of cinnamon, cardamom, and vanilla.
+They’re one of my go-to recipes for holidays, game nights, or casual dinner parties.
 If you’re a coffee person, you need to make these ASAP!

 Here is your friendly reminder to just go ahead and set a couple of sticks of unsalted butter on the counter.
 It’s cookie season, and you’re probably going to need it.
-I have to say, I have tested many a cookie recipe this year, and these coffee cookies are one of the few contenders that made it past the initial testing stage.
+I have to say, as a trained pastry chef, I have tested many a cookie in my lifetime.
+But this recipe is one of the few contenders that made it past the initial testing stage.
 They are so. damn. good.

 Also, they’re the kind of cookie that is best around Christmas but can be made any time of the year.
 I’m into this, because yeah December is cookie season, but sometimes you need a cookie in July and gingerbread will just not cut it.
 But coffee will!
 Coffee is always a good idea.